Skip to main content

 Participating in the construction of this enduring new economy is exhilarating.
 So is the quality of life it will bring.
 We will be able to breathe clean air.
 Our cities will be less congested, less noisy, and less polluted.
 The prospect of living in a world where population has stabilized, forests are expanding, and carbon emissions are falling is an exciting one.

 Lester Brown is founder and president of Earth Policy Institute.
 He has been described by the Washington Post as "one of the world's most influential thinkers" and as "the guru of the global environmental movement" by The Telegraph of Calcutta.
-His most recent book is Plan B 2.0: Rescuing a Planet Under Stress and a Civilization in Trouble.
-(See Grinning Planet's book review below.)
+His most recent book is Plan B 4.0: Mobilizing to Save Civilization.

-Know someone who might find this Environmental Disaster article interesting?
+Know someone who might find this article about Avoiding Environmental Disaster interesting?
 Please forward it to them.

 More articles and resources on....